-Rising application base is expected to drive the non-volatile memory market over the forecast period.
-Replacement of traditional storage with non-volatile memory is estimated to provide avenues for market growth.
-Additionally, benefits offered such as efficient power consumption, high endurance and faster switching time is further expected to favor market growth over the forecast period.
+The rising application base is expected to drive the non-volatile memory market over the forecast period.
+The replacement of traditional storage with non-volatile memory is estimated to provide avenues for market growth.
+Additionally, benefits offered such as efficient power consumption, high endurance, and faster switching time is further expected to favor market growth over the forecast period.
 Expensive emerging technologies and low storage density & capacity may hinder market growth over the next six years.
-Availability of flexible electronics equipments can provide new growth opportunities to the non-volatile memory market.
+The availability of flexible electronics equipment can provide new growth opportunities to the market.

-The market can be segmented on the basis of applications, memory type and products.
+The market can be segmented on the basis of applications, memory type, and products.
 Various memory type widely used in the industry include resistive RAM (Reram), Spin-Transfer Torque RAM, Phase-Change Memory (PCM), Ferroelectric RAM (FRAM), NAND flash memory, Erasable Programmable Read-Only Memory (Eprom) and EEPROM.
-NAND flash memory has high capacity and low cost.
+NAND flash memory has a high capacity and low cost.
 FRAM and STT-RAM are expected to be the key technologies over the forecast period.
-Non-volatile memory is used for various applications including industrial, transportation, energy & power, consumer electronics, healthcare and military etc. Product segment consist of smart cards, USB drives and hard drives etc.
+Non-volatile memory is used for various applications including industrial, transportation, energy & power, consumer electronics, healthcare, and military, etc. The product segment consist of smart cards, USB drives, and hard drives, etc.

-Few players in the non-volatile memory market are Avalanche Technology, Cypress Semiconductor Corporation, Crossbar Inc., Fujitsu Limited, Micron Technology Inc., SK Hynix Inc, Toshiba Corporation, Everspin Technologies Inc., Infineon Technologies Ag, Samsung Electronics, Viking Technology and Texas Instruments Incorporated.
-In November 2013, Fujitsu introduced its 4-Mbit FRAM a non-volatile memory substitute for SRAM in medical, printer and industrial designs which, is a battery free solution and is expected to reduce cost of ownership and development in systems.
+Few players in the non-volatile memory market are Avalanche Technology, Cypress Semiconductor Corporation, Crossbar Inc., Fujitsu Limited, Micron Technology Inc., SK Hynix Inc, Toshiba Corporation, Everspin Technologies Inc., Infineon Technologies Ag, Samsung Electronics, Viking Technology, and Texas Instruments Incorporated.
+In November 2013, Fujitsu introduced its 4-Mbit FRAM a non-volatile memory substitute for SRAM in the medical, printer, and industrial designs which, is a battery-free solution and is expected to reduce the cost of ownership and development in systems.